ietf-rats/draft-birkholz-rats-uccs/draft-birkholz-rats-uccs.md

 Secure Channels can be transient in nature.
 For the purposes of this specification, the mechanisms used to establish a Secure Channel are out of scope.
-As a minimum requirement in the scope of RATS Claims, however, the Verifier must authenticate the Attester as part of the Secure Channel establishment.
+As a minimum requirement in the scope of RATS Claims, however, the Verifier (the receiver of the UCCS) MUST authenticate the Attester (the provider of the UCCS) as part of the establishment of the Secure Channel, which MUST provide integrity of the communication from the Attester to the Verifier.

-If only authenticity/integrity for a Claim is required, a Secure Channel MUST be established to, at minimum, provide integrity of the communication.
-Further, the provider of the UCCS SHOULD be authenticated by the receiver to ensure the channel is truly secured and the sender is validated.
-If confidentiality is also required, the receiving side SHOULD also be authenticated.
+If confidentiality is also required, the receiving side needs to be be authenticated as well, i.e., as a result the secure channel then MUST mutually authenticate Verifier and the Attester.

 The extent to which a Secure Channel can provide assurances that UCCS originate from a trustworthy attesting environment depends on the